 Though originally designed for children, Natural Patch’s mosquito repellent stickers can be used by adults too.

 They’re made from natural essential oils and work by masking the CO2 we release from our bodies when we breathe.
 This is what the mosquitoes use to find us.

 According to Natural Patch, adults need 2-4 patches: one patch on the clothing next to each exposed limb to enjoy a bite-free holiday.

 If you accidentally leave a patch on your clothes it won’t break down in the wash and make any mess.
 They aren’t recyclable just yet, but the brand encourages users to reuse them in arts and crafts with your kids.
 (I haven’t got any kids, so currently my kettle is sporting a cool dude sticker.)

 A pack of 60 Natural Patch stickers starts from €20.

-I’ve always been a bit skeptical about travel towels.
-My mum had a strange one that was like a foam flannel in the 90s which seemed entirely useless.
+I’ve always been a bit skeptical about travel towels originating with the strange one my Mum had in the 1990s.

 25 years on, I thought I’d give them another try and was pleasantly surprised by Decathlon’s Nabaiji microfibre pool towels.
 I used both the large and extra large sizes.